Lesson plan

 1. Magnets through materials 2.
 Dancing magnets 3.
 Magnetic force field patterns.

-Half the students do a water resistance activity: racing shapes through water.
+Half the students do the water resistance activity: racing shapes through water.

 Then switch the student groups.